omar-besbes/database-synchronization-app/README.md

 <summary> Using <code>kubectl</code> (Recommended) </summary>
 <br>

-If you want the full experience (including on-demand scaling of branch offices), you have to use kubernetes.
+If you want the full experience, you have to use kubernetes.
+This includes the following:
+- having multiple BOs
+- on-demand scaling of BOs

 You have to make sure that you have a cluster in your system.
 This can be achieved by installing a tool like [minikube](https://minikube.sigs.k8s.io/docs/start/).